-Your body goes through some amazing changes before and after pregnancy.
+Your body goes through some incredible changes before and after pregnancy.
 One of the best parts of pregnancy is the full, shiny hair.
-In the months after childbirth, though, most women begin to shed hair.
-It can feel sudden and startling, but in most cases, it’s perfectly natural.
+In the months after childbirth, most women begin to shed hair.
+It can feel sudden, but in most cases, it’s perfectly natural.

 Why your hair changes